-- Parameters are used in two contexts. - Parameters in parameter definition statements are strings, defining names to be used as variables which are assigned specific values by the statement.
-These values may be numeric, strings defining an expression or equation, or strings matching parameters defined elsewhere.
+- Parameters are used in two contexts. - Parameters in parameter definition statements are strings, defining names that are assigned specific values by the statement.
+These

-- Parameters may also appear in element instances, model definitions and subcircuit definitions.
-These parameters may be user-defined or may use names pre-defined by the syntax of the element. - Parameter names are input tokens.
-Token delimiters shall precede and follow names. - Parameter names may be up to 1024 characters long and are not case-sensitive.
+- values may themselves be interpreted as strings (using the "str()" construction noted elsewhere), numeric values, an expression or equation, or strings matching parameters defined elsewhere. - Parameters may also appear in element instances, model definitions and subcircuit definitions.
+These parameters may be user-defined or may use names pre-defined by the syntax of the element.Parameter names are input tokens.
+Token delimiters shall precede and follow names. - Parameter names may be up to 1024 characters long and are not casesensitive.

-9. Node Name (or Node Identifier) Conventions
+3.9 Node Name (or Node Identifier) Conventions